Blog – Posted on Wednesday, Jan 02

 Sittenfeld’s painfully incisive social commentary, wrapped up in smooth language with an irresistible edge, reminds one of a Biblical serpent.
-She’ll have you eating right out of her hands, desperate to know what her characters will do — even if you’re also sort of dreading it.
+She’ll have you eating right out of her hands, desperate to know what her characters will do — even if you’re also dreading it.

 15. There There by Tommy Orange

 Though its title is deceptively comforting, this debut novel by Cheyenne and Arapho writer Tommy Orange is anything but sugar-coated.
 There There follows twelve different Native American characters, including teenagers grappling with their cultural identity (“Mostly I just feel like I'm from Oakland,” says one) and families torn apart by substance abuse.
 Of course, the beating heart of this novel is the great injustices that Native Americans have always faced, and continue to face, in the US.

 There There is a wake-up call to all those who have never given Native American history and culture a second thought, and a resonant, much-needed piece of representation for the people themselves.